aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +2 Meteorites fall around Meteor, dealing [X] Fire damage in impact.
 Your Meteorites additionally Burn enemies they hit for [X] damage over 6 seconds.
 - +2 The Avalanche Key Passive now applies to 1 additional cast.
 - +2 While channeling Incinerate, your Burning damage is increased by x [20 - 40%].
+- +2 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
+Your Ice Spikes have [50%] increased explosion radius.
 - +2 While within your own Blizzard and for 3 seconds after leaving it, you take [20 - 25%] less damage.
 - +2 You deal x [25 - 35%] more damage to Immobilized, Stunned, or Frozen enemies.
 - +2 You may have 1 additional Hydra active, and Hydra's duration is increased by [14 - 24%].